dmstr/yii2-adminlte-asset/README.md

 ],
 ```

 And then just replace class of body `skin-blue`.
 You can use `AdminLteHelper::skinClass()` if you don't want to alter every view file when you change skin color.
 ```html
 <body class="<?= \dmstr\helpers\AdminLteHelper::skinClass() ?>">
 ```

+**Note:** Use `AdminLteHelper::skinClass()` only if you override the skin through configuration.
+Otherwise you will not get the correct css class of body.

 Here is the list of available skins: